Skip to content

 This is an early-stage project.
 Contributions are welcome, but please be aware that the API and features are likely to change significantly.

-• Telescope Suport?
-Planned but i don’t use it, it’s already thought of by design, will implement it at some point or if someone submits a PR i’ll accept it gladly.
+• Telescope Support?
+Planned but I don’t use it, it’s already thought of by design, will implement it at some point or if someone submits a PR I’ll accept it gladly.

 [MIT]!(License)